A Visual Mining Approach to Improved Multiple-Instance Learning: Statistical Analysis

 \section{Statistical Analysis}

 The statistical analysis was carried out using the main MIL benchmark datasets: Corel-1000, Corel-2000, Musk1, Musk2, Elephant, Fox and Tiger.
-The statistical non-parametric test proposed by~\cite{Garcia2010} was used to compare the results across the most relevant competing methods, which produces a ranking as shown in Table~\ref{table:Friedman}, a contrast estimation table between the methods as shown in Table~\ref{table:FriedmanContrast}, and Post-Hoc tests in order to verify which methods are significantly different from the best method, i.e. the top-ranked one.
+The statistical non-parametric test proposed by~\cite{Garcia2010} was used to compare the results across the most relevant competing methods, which produces a ranking, as shown in Table~\ref{table:Friedman}, a contrast estimation table between the methods, as shown in Table~\ref{table:FriedmanContrast}, and post hoc tests as shown in Table~\ref{table:FriedmanPostHoc}, in order to verify which methods are significantly different from the best method, i.e., the top-ranked one.

 Our MILTree-Med was considered by the Friedman test to be the first in the ranking (see Table~\ref{table:Friedman}) with $p\le0.01$; this is confirmed by the contrast estimation table, showing that it has higher (positive) average accuracy when compared with all other methods (see Table~\ref{table:FriedmanContrast}).
-According to the Holm's post-hoc procedure, the MILTree-Med accuracy is significantly better than MI-SVM, EMDD, mi-SVM and DD-SVM, but it is not different when compared with MILES, MILDE and MILTree-SI.
-The Li's post-hoc procedure found that only MILDE is comparable with our MILTree-Med approach, while the remaining ones present statistically lower accuracies.
+According to the Holm's post hoc procedure (see Table~\ref{table:FriedmanPostHoc}), the MILTree-Med accuracy is significantly better than MI-SVM, EMDD, mi-SVM and DD-SVM, but it is not different when compared with MILES, MILDE and MILTree-SI.
+Li's post hoc procedure found that only MILDE is comparable with our MILTree-Med approach, while the remaining ones present statistically lower accuracies (see Table~\ref{table:FriedmanPostHoc}).
 These results corroborate our findings, encouraging the use of visual tools to support different MIL tasks.